contentful/storageroom-to-contentful.rb/README.md

 After modifying files with collections, run script again and select action '3' from the menu.
 Enter the name of the new space on Contentful and import collections as content types.

-##Step 4 - Convert symbol values to String:
+## Convert symbol values to String:
 If the collection has a field of type ```Symbol```, the value of the entry must be strings.

 Example: